-“All roads lead to Lærdal” – and Lærdal is for many of us the gateway to the Sognefjord.
-On your way down the Lærdalsdalen valley you can stop and experience our heritage from the Vikings and the Middle Ages.
+“All roads lead to Lærdal” – and for many, Lærdal is the gateway to the Sognefjord.
+On your way down Lærdalsdalen you can explore Viking and medieval heritage, historic routes and scenic fjord landscapes.

 If you’re travelling by car or bus from Oslo, there’s a good chance you’ll pass through Lærdal on your way to the Sognefjord.
 And Lærdal is really worth a visit.